tayyab-004/e-shop/README.md

 # E Shop

 Welcome to the E Shop project!
-This repository contains a full-fledged e-commerce application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+This repository contains a full-fledged e-commerce application built using the MERN stack with admin pannel.

 ## Features